Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Communication Overhead and Complexity

-Transmission overhead can be defined as the size of the transmitted data during model training.
-Let $\mathcal{T}_\mathrm{FL}$ and $\mathcal{T}_\mathrm{CL}$ denote the transmission overhead of FL and CL respectively.
-Then, we can define $\mathcal{T}_\mathrm{CL}$ for both conventional and IRS-assisted scenario as
+Communication overhead can be defined as the size of the transmitted data during model training.
+Let $\mathcal{T}_\mathrm{FL}$ and $\mathcal{T}_\mathrm{CL}$ denote the communication overhead of FL and CL, respectively.
+Then, we can define $\mathcal{T}_\mathrm{CL}$ for both conventional and RIS-assisted scenario as